NVIDIA/NeMo/docs/source/asr/configs.rst

       activation: relu
       conv_mask: true

-      jasper:   # This field name should be "jasper" for both types of models.
+      jasper:   # This field name should be "jasper" for the JasperBlock (which constructs Citrinet).

       # Prologue block
       - filters: 512